Mileenka/Mileenka/README.md

 ## 🛠️ Tech Stack

-My coding arsenal includes HTML, CSS, JavaScript (ES6+), TypeScript, and a knack for creating stunning web experiences.
+My coding arsenal includes HTML, CSS, JavaScript (ES6+), TypeScript, Node.js, MySQL, MongoDB and a knack for creating stunning web experiences.
 I'm always on the lookout for the latest tech trends to stay at the forefront of innovation.

 ## 🎯 Goals